 Alcohol affects the brain and body in many ways.
 Whether a person drinks a lot on one occasion, multiple occasions or long-term, the effects of alcohol can be far-reaching.

 The more a person drinks and the longer they struggle with alcohol abuse, the more at risk they become for adverse effects.
-However, research shows that even moderate drinking done over a long period of time can have consequences on a person’s health.
+However, research shows that even moderate drinking done over a long period of time can have consequences for a person’s health.

-Short-Term Effects Of Alcohol
+Short-Term Effects Of Alcoholism

 Short-term effects of alcohol abuse may put a person at risk for harmful behaviors due to the effects produced by alcohol and/or worsen pre-existing health conditions.

-Short-term effects of alcohol may include:
+Short-term effects of alcoholism may include: